Monday: Prostate cancer radiotherapy

 Radiotherapy techniques have changed significantly in recent years and as such we’re now in a position to consider re-irradiation.
 We will briefly consider some general concepts of re-irradiation before focusing on different strategies for radical re-irradiation in prostate cancer including external beam and brachytherapy.
 Over the course of the day, the use of SABR in a previously irradiated pelvis will be summarised and Professor Hahn will highlight the potential for protons in this setting.

 The afternoon session will focus on rectal cancer with Professor Rutten describing re-irradiation prior to definitive surgery, followed by presentation and discussion of case studies.

 Session organiser: Dr Rebecca Muirhead

-Wednesday: Upper GI
+Wednesday: Lower GI